oracle-devrel/oci-devops-examples/oci-config-examples/oci-project-cascadedelete/README.md

 ------
 The procedure illustrates the cascade deletion of OCI DevOps projects.

+* Specific instruction to clone only this example.

    ```
    $ git init oci-project-cascade delete
    $ cd oci-project-cascadedelete